-Among the five winners in the CIEP Auction, three had a market share over 20% (Constellation Energy Generation LLC, DTE Energy Trading, Inc. and NextEra Energy Marketing, LLC won 32%, 22% and 30%, respectively).
+Among the four winners in the CIEP Auction, three had a market share over 20% (ConocoPhillips Company, Constellation Energy Generation LLC, DTE Energy Trading, Inc. won 27%, 27% and 32.4%, respectively).
+This concentration is to be expected in a smaller auction of this type.

-The HHI is a measure of competitiveness closely related to market shares.
+The Herfindahl-Hirschman Index (HHI) is a measure of competitiveness closely related to market shares.
 Again, some background on the HHI standard is useful.
 The U.S. Department of Justice has a three-part standard for HHIs when judging the competitive effect of mergers and acquisitions.
 An HHI below 1,500 is a safe harbor of sorts because the market is said to be un-concentrated.
 If, after a merger or acquisition, the HHI is below 1,500, it is generally thought that there is no competitive harm from the merger or acquisition; that is, the merger or acquisition does not make the exercise of market power more likely.
 An HHI between 1,500 and 2,500 is said to indicate moderate concentration.
-An HHI over 2,500 is said to indicate a highly concentrated market.
+An HHI over 2,500 is said to indicate market.
 For market-based rate authority, FERC already uses a threshold of 2,500 for the HHI in one of its standards.

-For the CIEP Auction, using the winning shares as market shares, the HHI is 2,549.
-This puts the HHI for the CIEP Auction barely into the highly concentrated range of the DOJ's HHI brackets.
+For the CIEP Auction, using the winning shares as market shares, the HHI is 2,695.
+This puts the HHI for the CIEP Auction into the highly concentrated range of the DOJ's HHI brackets, again not too surprising for a smaller auction.